codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 Codefresh automatically identifies and organizes the applications in the correct [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/).

-The diagram illustrates how Argo CD applications connected to a Product are grouped by that Product, and organized by Environment.
+The diagram illustrates how Argo CD applications connected to a Product are grouped by that Product and organized by Environment.
 It also shows applications not assigned to any Product.

 {% include
 	image.html